IBM/Trusted-ML-Pipelines/README.md

 ```

 #### 2.3.
 End to End ML Pipeline with Gender Classification
-In [this notebook](notebooks/ml-pipeline.ipynb) we will create a ML Pipeline that trains the PyTorch Gender Classification, the apply the fast gradent attack
+In [this notebook](notebooks/ml-pipeline.ipynb) we will create an End to End Machine Learning Pipeline that preprocesses the data and trains the PyTorch Gender Classification model.
+Then, it applies the fast gradient attack
-and AIF360 bias detection to generate metrics on this model's robustness and fairness.
-Then finally it will deploy the model
+and AIF360 bias detection to generate metrics for this model to evaluate its robustness and fairness.
+Finally, it will deploy the model
-using KFServing which leveages KNative in the background to serve the models in a serverless environment.
+using KFServing which leverages KNative in the background to serve models in a serverless environment.

 If you are loading this notebook using Watson Studio, you can load it with the below URL link.
 ```shell